hickory-dns/hickory-dns/README.md

 DoT and DoH are supported.
 This is accomplished through the use of one of `native-tls`, `openssl`, or `rustls` (only `rustls` is currently supported for DoH).
 The Resolver requires valid DoT or DoH resolvers being registered in order to be used.

-To use with the `Client`, the `TlsClientConnection` or `HttpsClientConnection` should be used.
-Similarly, to use with the tokio `AsyncClient` the `TlsClientStream` or `HttpsClientStream` should be used.
+To use with the `Client`, the `TlsClientStream` or `HttpsClientStream` should be used.
 ClientAuth, mTLS, is currently not supported, there are some issues still being worked on.
 TLS is useful for Server authentication and connection privacy.

 To enable DoT one of the features `dns-over-native-tls`, `dns-over-openssl`, or `dns-over-rustls` must be enabled, `dns-over-https-rustls` is used for DoH.